post-self/post-self.ink/content/about/characters.md

 Commonly described as shitheads, Why Ask Questions and Answers Will Not Help shaped sentiment, with the former focusing on building camaraderie sys-side and the latter working via the text line to build support phys-side.
 Both are templated after the human Michelle rather than <span class="spoiler">the skunk Sasha</span><i class="spoiler-warn"></i>.

+### I Remember The Rattle Of Dry Grass

+An ex-systech who got tired of the politics involved, Dry Grass is a pretty standard human-type Odist.
+Hammered Silver's stanza focused on feelings of motherhood in all forms, which led to Dry Grass treating the whole of the System as her baby.
+She forked into In The Wind, who stayed on as a systech, and <span class="spoiler">was killed in the Century Attack in 2400</span><i class="spoiler-warn"></i>

 ### Time Is A Finger Pointing At Itself

 A Finger Pointing is human-type Odist who has devoted herself to theatre.
 She's described as a somewhat taller, somewhat more slender human Odist, dressing chic and modern, but with a simple desire to be everyone's friend.
 She is the executive director and administrator for Au Lieu Du Rêve, a theatre troupe that she started early on but which has grown to include several thousand members.
 Flamboyant and dramatic, she suffers from bouts of intense dissociation due to merging a crashing instance in the early 2300s.
 In a long-running relationship with Beholden, and one of Motes's two guardians.